 Living accommodation options include:

 Dinner is provided by Open Wabi on Sunday evenings.
 Otherwise, the artists are asked to purchase and provide their own meals, which may be prepared in our shared kitchen.
-Dinner and discussion is scheduled for 7 p.m. each evening.
+Group dinners and discussions are encouraged in the evenings.

-There are a wide variety of hand tools provided (hammers, hand saws, screwdrivers, etc) for your use but we cannot always guarantee their condition.
+There is a wide variety of hand tools provided (hammers, hand saws, screwdrivers, etc) for your use but we cannot always guarantee their condition.
 No power tools are provided.
 Please bring all of the supplies you will need during your residency.
-There is a small hardware store in Fredericktown, about two miles down the road.
 The closest art supply store (Pat Catan’s) and large hardware (Lowe’s) are in Mount Vernon (15 minutes away).
 If you need to ship yourself materials, please do so no earlier than three weeks prior to your arrival.
 Be sure your name is on the address label.
 Painters, please plan to bring and use odorless turpentine or solvents only.
 Abandoned materials and debris found on the property may be used with permission.
 Please contact us if you have specific questions or needs.

 There will be an opportunity during the residency for visiting artists and critics to visit the studio.
 Open Wabi also hosts an open house on the last Friday evening of each residency session.
 Though it is not a traditional exhibition, it is an opportunity to share work with invited guests and celebrate the work completed by artists during the residency.

-Residents are asked to provide Open Wabi with documentation of at least one project created at the residency.
-We find it important to share the Open Wabi experience with future & past residents.
+Residents have an opportunity to provide Open Wabi with documentation of at least one or two projects created at the residency.
+They will be listed on our site alongside other Wabi alumn, providing further visibility for the artist but also shares the Open Wabi experience with future & past residents.

 We work hard to maintain a sanctuary for the artists that are in residence at Open Wabi.
 Please respect others and your own time at Open Wabi by following our guest policy.
 Residents may have visitors during the day only if the resident informs the Open Wabi office in advance.
 Absolutely no overnight guests allowed.
 If needed, the nearest hotel accommodations are in Mount Vernon (7 miles away).